mars0i/algrand/doc/siegelmann4.md

 ## Circuit-retrieval algorithm

-From page 65.
-Implemented in file siegelmann4.clj.
+From page 65 of Siegelmann's book.
+I implement the algorithm in file siegelmann4.clj.
+The notes below concern both.

 ### Miscellaneous preliminary notes: